david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 - clean up files and directories [if significant changes: updated handover PP]
 - make necessary changes to code [if significant changes: updated handover PP]
 	+ write out UV timing data as file ?!
-X
+DONE
-	+ write code for Gaussian fit to UV timing data (TL duration)
+	+ write code for Gaussian fit to UV timing data (TL duration) DONE

-        + arrange some plots with 2x2 subplots / increase fontsize [(chirp: Ar/Ne, spec/I(t)), (profile/I(t), ion/no-ion)]
+        + arrange some plots with 2x2 subplots / increase fontsize [(chirp: Ar/Ne, spec/I(t) THIS CAN BE DONE IN MANUSCRIPT_SPECTRA!), (profile/I(t), ion/no-ion)]
 	+ write code to compare densities (new, old, grad)
         + change heatmap/contourf of 2d power scan plots
 - process old chip COMSOL data
 - run again for plots
-	+ shift lam0 to 800nm
+	+ shift lam0 to 800nm '
         + produce all relevant plots (first for own use):
-		* energy comparison (pres. scan): Neon and Argon        '
+		* energy comparison (pres. scan): Neon and Argon        DONE
-                * spectra comparison: Neon and Argon                    '
+                * spectra comparison: Neon and Argon                    DONE
-                * 2d comparison: Neon and Argon                         '
+                * 2d comparison: Neon and Argon                         DONE
-                * UV profile evolution: Argon
+                * UV profile evolution: Argon                           DONE
-                * self-steepening and temporal profile with and without ionisation: Argon
+                * self-steepening and temporal profile with and without ionisation: Argon DONE
-                * chirp scan spectra: Argon and Neon
+                * chirp scan spectra: Argon and Neon                    DONE
-                * gas density comparison: outside THG region and THG region-only
+                * gas density comparison: outside THG region and THG region-only  DONE
-		* old-v-new comparison (spectra): Argon and Neon
+		* old-v-new comparison (spectra): Argon and Neon        DONE
+		* gradient model at different pressures                 DONE

+THE SIMULATIONS RUN OVERNIGHT SHOULD COVER ALL BUT THE GAS DENSITY SIMULATIONS -> CAREFULLY CHECK THE MAXWELL OUTPUT DIRECTORY IN THE MORNING TO SEE WHICH FILES EXIST!!

 - update presentation with plots and re-write where necessary
 - re-write report and update plots